-Carving StudioTraditional Māori carving
+Carving Studio.Traditional Māori carving

-Carving is a celebrated expression of both storytelling and art in Māori culture, and the carving studio at Waitangi is a unique opportunity to meet traditional carvers (kaiwhakairo) and learn more about the traditional Māori art of wood carving.
+Carving is a celebrated expression of both storytelling and art in Māori culture.
+The carving studio at Waitangi is a unique opportunity to meet traditional carvers (kaiwhakairo).

-The art of wood carving is called whakairo rakau and within Māori tribes the skills and knowledge of carving have been handed down through many generations to ensure this unique art form is still well understood and acknowledged today.
-Māori carving carries significant meaning, with the intricate details of each carving representing people, iwi (tribes), places, values and the stories of the past.
+The art of wood carving is called whakairo rākau and within Māori tribes the skills and knowledge of carving have been handed down through many generations to ensure this unique art form is understood and acknowledged today.
+Māori carving carries significant meaning, with the intricate details of each piece representing people, iwi (tribes), places, values, and the stories of the past.

 Māori traditionally carved using wood from native New Zealand trees such as kauri and totara, with kauri being particularly precious as it is endemic to New Zealand and can grow to be thousands of years old.
 Māori also carved in stone, preferably the very hard pounamu (greenstone), or bone.
 Bone was used for finer items such as fish hooks and needles, while wood was formed into waka (canoe), houses, fencepoles, taiaha (a long-handled weapon) and tools.
 Particular craftsmanship was applied to elaborate decorative carvings on important objects such as the prow of a waka (canoe), or posts of a wharenui (meeting house).
 These detailed carvings would tell the story of the object, as well as representing its iwi (tribe), history and purpose.

 Traditional Māori carvers train for decades to achieve the highest level of skill and knowledge, requiring patience, diligence, and a true understanding of the stories and meanings of those carvings and carvers that have gone before.